This post may contain Affiliate Links. Please see my Disclaimer for more details.

 Instructions

-- In a medium bowl, combine condensed milk, lemon juice, lemon extract and egg yolks, until smooth.
+- In a medium bowl, combine sweetened condensed milk, lemon juice, lemon extract and egg yolks, until smooth.
 Pour in pie shell and freeze for 2-3 hours until it gets hard.

-- Place oven rack directly under broiler.
+- Place the oven rack directly under the broiler.
 Preheat oven to low broiler.
-Once pie is set.
+Once the lemon pie is set.
 In a large mixing bowl, beat egg whites and cream tartar, with a hand mixer on medium speed for 2 minutes, until stiff peaks form.
 Add in powdered sugar ½ cup at a time, adding orange zest with the last ½ cup meringue should have stiff peaks.
-Evenly pour meringue over pie.
-Bake for 30-45 seconds until meringue turns light brown.
-Place back in the freezer for 6 hours before serving.

 Notes